 Just read more and more quilting articles and blogs so that you are thorough with the practice as well as when you read a word that you don’t understand, you can look it up and comprehend what it means.
 In this way, over the time, you will know most of the quilting vocabulary.

-- STUDY MITERED BINDING:
+STUDY MITERED BINDING

 This is an extremely easy technique, though it seems very difficult to the people who are unaware of the technique.
 When two edges are hemmed together, the various folds along the edges pile up upon each other and there is so much extra fabric on the edges, which needs to be mitered perfectly.
 Through mitered binding, the edges meet evenly on the corners, the bulginess is removed and it looks amazing tidy and neat.

 Borders make the quilt look amazing and add an extraordinary show to your quilted fabric.
 You can even add two or more borders to the quilt edges so that it actually looks like a frame for you quilt work.
 Also, if there are any skewed edges, this border frame covers it up so that the shabby edge is not seen, thus it gets a neat and clean look.
-While making makeup organiser containers, proper mitered binding must be done.
-YAZZII Petite Organiser is very handy to keep all the sewing products in one place and concentrate completely on binding.
+While making makeup organizer containers, proper mitered binding must be done.
+YAZZII Petite organizer is very handy to keep all the sewing products in one place and concentrate completely on binding.
 There are two methods of mitered binding:

 Here, first, appropriate folds are made and pressed, so that the lines are seen properly and the corner is trimmed and folded.
 The edges are pinned and sewed around the inner folds and pivoted directly which gives a neat and clean look to the quilted fabric.

 Now, this type of mitered corner will stand up more wear and tear than anything and is stronger and sturdier.
 Here, the crease is stitched along and at the beginning and end, there is backstitching.
 The excess is cut off and pivoting is done.